 Pastoral Internship: After consultation with a seminarian's vocation director and bishop, students can be assigned to a Pastoral Internship consisting of a nine-month experience of full-time parish ministry.
-It ordinarily occurs after the first two years and before the final two years of theology.
+It ordinarily occurs after the second year of theological studies.
 Each intern is assigned to a parish in his home diocese.
 The pastoral internship extends from September to May.
 Much consideration is given to placing the seminarian with the parish, supervisor and staff determined to be the best match for his individual needs for pastoral learning and personal discernment.
 The intern lives at the parish rectory during the nine-month internship.
-Prior to the internship students and supervisors participate in a two-day orientation program describing the components of the pastoral internship.
+Prior to the internship students and supervisors participate in a one-day orientation program describing the components of the pastoral internship.

 The intern and supervisor will collaborate in designing a learning agreement.
 This instrument will outline the intern's involvement in the work of the parish as well as focus on the ministerial development goals of the intern.
-Written copies are to be given to each member of the pastoral staff.
 A copy should also be sent to both the Director of Apostolic Works & Internship Program and the intern's Formation Advisor.

-In the fall, interns are required to participate in a two-day departure program designed to provide information that will facilitate their transition into the parish life and ministry.
-In addition, all the interns return to the seminary campus for two week-long seminars related to their present and future ministry.
+During the Pastoral Internship, all the interns return to the seminary campus for two week-long seminars related to their present and future ministry.
 The seminar programs are designed to focus on pastoral issues through professional presentation and peer-dialogue.
 In addition, each diocese is encouraged to provide educational opportunities related to the local church, for example, a program acquainting students with Catholic Charities, the Office of Religious Education, etc.